akumar94/cezanne-salon/README.md

 Across five runs with progressively refined prompts, the model consistently defaulted to cinematic, photorealistic rendering.
 Run 1 produced a Neoclassical wrestling scene.
 Runs 2 through 4, with increasingly specific negative prompting against Baroque and photographic styles, produced what can best be described as a Victorian film still.
 Run 5, which led entirely with medium description rather than subject description, showed marginal improvement in painterly texture but did not break the underlying pattern.

- Flux's training distribution for clothed figurative violence is overwhelmingly photographic and cinematic. **Cézanne's treatment of this subject, crude and anti-academic by design, is essentially absent from that distribution.
+ Flux's training distribution for clothed figurative violence is overwhelmingly photographic and cinematic.
 The model knows what a murder looks like.
-It does not know what Cézanne's decision to paint a murder  looks like.
+It does not know what Cézanne's decision to paint a murder crudely, emotionally, and against academic convention looks like.
 ---**

 ## Status